Do-it-yourself wheel alignment

-As previously noted, a total wheel alignment encompasses more than checking and adjusting the camber and caster, which can be easily done using the Wayne Mitchell Engineering CA-1 camber/caster gauge, available through CMW Enterprises in California.
-Lightning fast camber measurements can be made by indicating off the sidewall of the tire.
+As previously noted, a total wheel alignment includes checking and adjusting the camber and caster, which can be easily done using the Wayne Mitchell Engineering CA-1 camber/caster gauge, available through CMW Enterprises in California.
+Lightning-fast camber measurements can be made by indicating off of the sidewall of the tire.
 On cars with fully machined wheels, a set of adaptors allows the CA-1 to indicate off of the wheel itself.

 Caster measurements, which normally require the use of special turntables, can be made using the CA-1’s caster-angle template and a little mathematics.

 To test both units, we borrowed a factory-fresh Volkswagen Fox Wagon from Volkswagen of America, loaded the Wheel True and the CA-1 into the back, and headed for Stuttgart Automotive, a Porsche/Audi/Mercedes repair shop in West Los Angeles.
 We first parked the car on a relatively flat section of concrete and then checked tire inflation to make sure it was to specification all around.
 Had this been a used car, we would have next inspected the suspension for bent, broken, or worn components.